srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ## Lab Scenario

-Contoso's warehouse moves inventory that is ready to be packed for delivery on a conveyor belt.
+To help manage fluctuations in consumer demand, Contoso maintains a small inventory of ripened cheese wheels in a warehouse.
+These wheels are sealed in wax and the environment is carefully controlled to ensure that the cheese remains in perfect condition.
+Contoso uses a conveyor system to move the large wax-sealed cheese wheels from the warehouse to the packaging facilities.

+In the past, Contoso has run their packaging process at full capacity, processing all of the cheese that is placed in the system.
+Any excess volume of packaged cheese was not an issue because it could be used for promotional offers, and additional cheese could be pulled from inventory as needed.
+However, with the significant growth that Contoso is experiencing, and with growing fluctuations due to worldwide demand, the company needs to automate the system in a way that helps to manage the volume of cheese being packaged.

+Since you have already implemented the IoT solution that monitors the conveyor belt system in the packaging and shipping area, you have been tasked with developing a solution that helps to manage/control packaging volumes.

-In order to make sure the correct amount of products have been packed, you will add a simple module to count objects detected on the belt by another object detection module (simulated) on the same IoT Edge device.
-We will show how to create a custom module that does object counting.
+To ensure that the correct number of packages have been processed, you decide to create (and deploy to an IoT Edge device) a simple module that counts the number of packages detected on the conveyor belt system.
+You already have another module available that can be used to detect the packages (both modules be deployed to the same IoT Edge device).

+You need to create and deploy a custom IoT Edge module that counts the number of packages detected by the other module.

 This lab includes the following prerequisites for the development machine (lab host environment - VM or PC):